deeplearninc/relaax/tutorials/policy_gradient/README.md

     ...
 ```

-The `act` method is directly called from the client only for the first
+The `act` method is directly called from the client for the first
-interaction.
+interaction only.
 When client initialized its own state it has the only
 starting state and no rewards or terminal signals.
 It needs to just
 call `act` with this state for the first time.
 If client environment
 reaches an terminal state (if it exists) it needs to repeat this call
 after reinitialization from the terminal state.

 For the next interactions `act` method is called through `reward_and_act`
-or, if we reached the terminal state, `reward_and_reset` method is called.
+or, if we reached the terminal state, `reward_and_reset` method is taken.

 We get an `action` with some probability (unity uniform):
 ```python